Getting your dog ready for summer (including grass seed tips)

 Wasps, prolonged exposure to the sun, and the dreaded grass seed can all cause your dog problems over the summer months.
 Here is some great advice from TV vet and animal welfare campaigner Marc Abraham – better known as Marc the Vet – about how to get your four-legged friend ready for the great British summer.

-The start of July and rising temperatures mean it’s definitely time to prepare our canine friends for the good weather and doing everything we can as owners to make sure our pet pooches don’t suffer from the potential dangers summertime can bring.
+The rising temperatures mean it’s definitely time to prepare our canine friends for the good weather and doing everything we can as owners to make sure our pet pooches don’t suffer from the potential dangers summertime can bring.

 Dogs get sunburnt too!